 What is Depth of Field?

 In simple terms, the depth of field is the area behind and in front of your main point of focus that is also acceptably in focus.
-So if you focus on a subject one metre away, you might look at your photo and find that everything from 0.9 to 1.2 metres is in focus.
-In this case, your depth of field is 0.3 metres (30 centimetres).
+So if you focus on a subject one meter away, you might look at your photo and find that everything from 0.9 to 1.2 meters is in focus.
+In this case, your depth of field is 0.3 meters (30 centimeters).

 The very first thing a new photographer learns about depth of field is that it is controlled by the aperture on the lens.
 Very simply, a smaller aperture (larger f-stop number) creates a larger depth of field, and a larger aperture (smaller f-stop number) creates a narrower depth of field.